7 proven tips for successful co-parenting

 - Make a routine out of saying and doing nice things for your co-parent

 - If you have more than one child make sure each kid gets some one-on-one time with both of you

 - Talk to a child custody lawyer, even if things are going well

 - Keep negative emotions about your co-parent away from the kids

-At the best of times, parenting is not a smooth ride.
+At the best of times, parenting is not a smooth ride and neither is co-parenting.
 It involves keeping your cool when you really want to … ah, never mind.
 Surely you have your own imagination!
 You know what I mean.
 It means a lot of forced “zen” for both Mom and Dad.

 Oh yes, what about the children?

 As I mentioned before, parenting can be difficult even when the load is shared by a co-parent or partner.
 Anyone who has been through a breakup with a parent will know how hard it can be to transition from living together to having separate lives.